 - An on-going love affair with intellectual experience and growth;

 - A willingness to step forward and lead one's peers and one's community;

 - A desire to serve with and among others.

 Ignatian Honors Seminar Design

-Over the semester break and during the Spring semester, the six juniors rising toward senior status in the Ignatian Honors Seminar will work in cooperation with the Director to recruit the following year's Mentor (who will receive a course-release and a $1,000 summer course-development grant) and begin developing a topic.
+Over the semester break and during the Spring semester, the six juniors rising toward senior status in the Ignatian Honors Seminar will work in cooperation with the Director to recruit the following year's Mentor and begin developing a topic.
 During the Spring semester, the Director of the Honors Program will invite all qualified sophomores in the Laut Honors College to make Application for the Ignatian Honors Seminar.
 Once the six Laut Honors College sophomores (rising toward junior status) are selected for the Ignatian Honors Seminar, they will join with the six juniors (rising toward senior status) to work with the Director and the selected Mentor in planning a topic and preparing projects and presentations for the next year's seminar.

 Ignatian Honors Seminar Curriculum